 How are the earth and the cosmos connected?

 The earth is a microcosmic manifestation of the entire cosmos.
 The familiar line in the Lord’s prayer, “Thy will be done on earth as it is in heaven,” is not just an admonition for human beings to perform certain “good” actions on earth in accord with God’s wishes.
-It is a profound prayer for the revelation the divine Logos (or heaven) to be reflected in full resplendent glory here on earth.
+It is a far more profound prayer for the the divine Logos itself (or ‘heaven’) to be revealed in full resplendent glory here on earth.

 The world is intended by God to be a fractal miniature of the cosmos, revealing the infinite majesty of God.
 For realized mystics, the Lord’s prayer is already answered; they see heaven here on earth, because they are seeing the truth: The earth is a microcosmic reflection of the heavens.
 The angelic beings are all here, every movement of the stars is reflected here on this earthly plane.
 As the Upanishad puts it, “What is There is here, and what is not here is nowhere.”
-The earth is a miniature heavenly cosmos; a miniature fractal replica of the vast infinity, beauty, and love throughout the cosmos.
+The earth is a miniature heavenly cosmos; a small yet complete fractal replica of the vast intricate beauty and cosmic harmony of the entire cosmos.
 This is what Jesus prayed for humanity to wake up to.

 What is the deeper meaning of humans being ‘made in the image of God’?

 It has nothing to do with how God looks!
 The identity of human and divine refers not to our outer form, but to the deepest truth of who we are.
 At the inmost core of our being, every human being is identical with the essence of God.
 Each person is a ‘droplet of God,’ in which the body and mind are but the outer shell or surface.
 Inwardly, the human heart is identical with the very essence of God’s divinity.
 The heart links each human being directly to God, and deep within the heart is a hidden doorway that leads to the Infinite Godhead.